Stains and Colours

 All timber floors must have an adequate expansion gap when installed as specified by the Building Codes.
 This is to allow space for the timber to expand and contract with seasonal changes.

-At Perth timber floors we often jokingly refer to the Engineered systems as the Cake Mix of the timber floor world.
-This is because like the cake mix the messy, dusty, sometimes smelly process of sanding and polishing has been done in the factory, ready to deliver to site and install .
+At Perth Timber Floors we often jokingly refer to the Engineered systems as the cake mix of the timber floor world.
+This is because like cake mix the messy, dusty, sometimes smelly process of sanding and polishing has been done in the factory, ready to deliver to site and install.

 Plank on Ply

 This method is most often used to build height to match marble and granite entry tiles or to patch and repair a variety of subfloor surfaces during renovations.
-12 mm plywood sheets are adhered & nailed or anchored to the concrete or other subfloors.
+12mm plywood sheets are adhered and nailed or anchored to the concrete or other subfloors.

 Perth Timber Floors

-We are a Per based, family run business, installing some of the finest floors in Perth homes and businesses since 1991.
+We are a Perth based, family run business, installing some of the finest floors in Perth homes and businesses since 1991.